 Conclusions

 Analysis of data from the Yana and Indigirka river basins has shown increases in annual air temperature for the region of around 2.0 °С over the last 50 years (1966-2015).
 Much of this increase has occurred in the late autumn and spring.
 Precipitation has shown a decrease in the late winter (February-March) and exhibits little change in other seasons.
 However, the increases in air temperature have led to a shift in the rain-snow ratio, with more rain at the expense of snow in May and September in mountainous areas.
-In total, snow loss can be estimated at around 20-25 mm, half of which now falls as rain and the other half is the decrease in late winter precipitation.
+In total, snow loss can be estimated at around 20-25 mm, half of which now falls as rain and the other half as a decrease in late winter precipitation.
 The increase in air temperature is also reflected in soil temperature and the length of the thaw season.

 Despite the slight decrease in overall precipitation, analysis of daily discharge data for 22 gauging stations in the Yana and Indigirka river basins (1936-2015) has revealed, at most of the stations, statistically significant (р< 0.05) positive trends in monthly streamflow during the autumn-winter period (September through December) and in the spring flood (May-June).
 Changes in spring flow are also seen through the spring freshet occurring 4 to 10 days earlier over the period of record.
 Total annual flow has increased significantly in the upstream tributaries of the Yana and Indigirka rivers.

 Most of the increases in streamflow are seen via break points, rather than showing a monotonic increase over the entire period of record.
 The structure of the timing of these changes is very complex; however, in general, the changes occur in the Yana River basin 10 years before the Indigirka River basin.
 Changes in winter streamflow are seen in the larger river basins (lower-elevation gauges) before they are seen in the smaller river basins.
 Analysis of monthly data is required in order to identify these changes, as in many cases, changes in annual flow are not significant.
-Additionally, analysis of other datasets such as precipitation and temperature is required in order to develop hypotheses regarding the potential causes of these changes in streamflow.
+Additionally, analysis of other datasets such as monthly precipitation and temperature is required in order to develop hypotheses regarding the potential causes of these changes in streamflow.

 Increases of streamflow in the autumn-winter period are likely mainly caused by a shift in precipitation from snow to rain in September, with consequent increases in streamflow in that month, continuing into October and later months.
 Decreased depth of river ice and better connection of surface and ground water due to deepening of active layer and prolonging of freeze-free period may also be causing higher winter flow.